kuwisdelu/MSIResearch/magi-help.md

 Due to the small number of users, lab members use a shared `viteklab` login to simplify cluster management.

+Please do not upload large datasets without permission.
+Home directory storage is intended for processed data and analysis results.
+Contact the Magi cluster maintainer to add datasets to the cluster's storage devices.

 ### Shared lab directories

 Please use the following directories for data management: